Dental health is closely linked to overall health and, according to recent studies, we all need to do more to protect our teeth and gums.

-Green tea can even help prepare you for a hot date as it banishes bad breath!
-Researchers found that the antioxidants in the tea help destroy compounds in the mouth that can cause bad breath and tooth decay.
+Furthermore, green tea can even help prepare you for a hot date as it banishes bad breath!
+Furthermore, researchers found that the antioxidants in the tea help destroy compounds in the mouth that can cause bad breath and tooth decay.

 4. Indulge in a Glass Red Wine